Last Updated: 9 April 2020.

 Who Can Help

-If the claimant or his/her supporters have access to funds to hire legal counsel, an experienced Canadian refugee lawyer or paralegal can be approached directly for help.
+If the claimant or his/her supporters have access to funds to hire legal counsel, an experienced Canadian refugee lawyer can be approached directly for help.
 Claimants are advised to verify the credentials and experience of their legal advisor before engaging their services.

 Individuals can also approach refugee settlement organizations for advice on refugee claims, and for assistance with adjusting to life in Canada.
 Settlement organizations are located across the country.
 In Ontario, this website can help refugee claimants locate nearby services.